TchernoLeRigolo/tinto-api/README.md

 function(context, arg1, arg2, arg…, callback)
 ```

-The context variable allows for context information to be provided, such as a session token, the user linked to the

-session, or any other information typically linked to a user session.
+The context variable allows for context information to be provided, such as a session token, the user linked to the session, or any other information typically linked to a user session.
 The context mechanism is fully customizable.

-This example uses the context resolver to bind a token on the client stored in localStorage to a user on the

-server, readily available in the API functions as 'context.user'
+This example uses the context resolver to bind a token on the client stored in localStorage to a user on the server, readily available in the API functions as 'context.user'.

 ###On the client
 ```javascript